 Input and Output

-A dataset is obtained from AAStocks.com, which is a leading Hong Kong financial market real-time data provider.
-Table 1 below provides the attributes which we obtained from AAStocks.com and employed for our XGBoost model.
+A dataset of IPO stocks over the last three years with selected a number of select attributes is obtained from AAStocks.com, which is a leading Hong Kong financial market real-time data provider.
+Table 1 below provides the attributes which we selected from AAStocks.com and employed for our XGBoost model.